 Our next steps

 For those of us looking for ways to manage stress we'll all find different things work for us.
 Here's some ideas from the NHS.
 We also know that just sharing how things are with someone can help to lift the intensity of the stress.
-Do join our Wellbeing Wednesday Cuppa at 4pm this Wednesday - we'll try out some stress busting tools together.
+Do join our Mindness Monday virtual cuppas - we'll try out some stress busting tools together.

 Sometimes the cause of stress is our perspective.
-Do take a look at Claire's blog she's got some great tools for helping us to look at things in a new way.
+Do take a look at our 'What do you see as lockdown lifts' blog she's got some great tools for helping us to look at things in a new way.

 Create your own new normal

 Taking control of our own new normal, stepping back and choosing how we want to respond and looking for places where we have choice and options.
 Carers are finding that this is a great thing to do in a 1-1 call.
 Why not try it?
-You can book a call with me here.
+Book a call with me here.